-Inside: Why use a monthly budget when you’re paid every other week?
-This biweekly budget sheet will fit your life.
+Why use a monthly budget when you’re paid every other week?
+This bi-weekly budget template will fit your life.
 But watch out for 3 mistakes that will bust it!

 Watch Out for These Mistakes From The Start